NavidJalali/IO/readme.md

 ## Retries

-You can retry a IO using a RetryPolicy.
+You can retry an IO using a RetryPolicy.
 Currently you can only pick between `Spaced` and `ExponentialWithBackoff`

 ```typescript
 IO.fromThunk(() => fetch('/api/v1/posts'))